 Use a meat thermometer

-The humble meat thermometer is the greatest tool in a your arsenal.
+The humble meat thermometer is the greatest tool in your arsenal.

-Testing how done your meat is by touch and sight is never going to be as accurate as using a quick-read digital thermometer and a rise of just 10°F is the difference between rare and medium-rare.
+Testing how done your meat is by touch and sight is never going to be as accurate as using a quick-read digital thermometer like ThermoWorks Thermapen ONE.
+A rise of just 10°F is the difference between rare and medium-rare.